"Ellen Williams sang this demanding role with much poise and promise, her voice agile with silvery charm" - The Guardian (Semele 2017)

 In opera, Ellen’s previous roles have included Zerlina (Don Giovanni, Mozart) at the Centre for Opera Studies in Italy, Semele in Handel’s Semele with Mid Wales Opera, First Niece (Peter Grimes, Britten) and Sop 1 / Philidel / Venus (King Arthur, Purcell) at Dartington, Fortuna / Valletto (L'incoronazione di Poppea, Monteverdi) with Ensemble OrQuesta, and during her studies at the RWCMD Ellen performed as Nannetta (Falstaff, Verdi) under the baton of Carlo Rizzi, Barbarina and cover Susanna (Le Nozze di Figaro, Mozart), Cinderella (Cendrillon, Massenet), Emmie (Albert Herring, Britten), and in scenes as Sophie (Der Rosenkavalier, Strauss) and Lakmé (Lakmé, Delibes) with the WNO orchestra in the Dora Stoutzker Hall conducted by Simon Phillippo, Pamina (Die Zauberflöte, Mozart), Gretel (Hänsel und Gretel, Humperdinck), and Ariel (The Tempest, Ades).
 In 2016 Ellen was delighted to perform the final fugue in Verdi’s Falstaff as Nannetta in a celebratory concert for the RWCMD to HRH the Prince of Wales at Buckingham Palace.
 This Autumn Ellen will join Burry Port Opera to perform the role of Lady Harriet in Flotow's Martha.

-Ellen was delighted to perform recently with Rachel Podger and Badinerie, and to perform a sequence from Handel’s Messiah at St. David’s Hall with Cardiff Metropolitan Cathedral choir and orchestra.
-In Oratorio Ellen has sang Carl Orff’s Carmina Burana conducted by Adrian Partington in Gloucester Cathedral, Bach’s Magnificat with Fleet Choral Society, and has won the Oratorio singing competition at the National Eisteddfod of Wales many times.
+Ellen was delighted to perform Baroque favourites with Rachel Podger and Badinerie in concert, and recently flew to Normandy having been selected to compete in Le Concours Corneille held by Le Poème Harmonique.
+Ellen performs regularly as a soprano soloist and recently performed a sequence from The Messiah at St. David’s Hall with Cardiff Metropolitan Cathedral choir and orchestra.
+Ellen enjoyed singing Carl Orff’s Carmina Burana conducted by Adrian Partington in Gloucester Cathedral, and has won the Oratorio singing competition at the National Eisteddfod of Wales many times.
 The National Eisteddfod of Wales has been a rewarding platform for Ellen and she has been awarded an Eirwen Griffiths Jones scholarship and a Violet Mary Lewis memorial scholarship.
 In 2012 Ellen sang the part of the Minstrel in the Welsh premier of Karl Jenkins’ The Bards of Wales, conducted by the composer himself and sharing the platform with Dennis O’Neil and Rebecca Evans.
 Ellen has appeared many times on Welsh television and radio and enjoyed performing at the Daily Post’s 20th Anniversary concert of Carols from Llandudno in 2014.
 The same year, Ellen released her debut EP, Skylark, on the Welsh Label Sain, which she released on tour whilst supporting Rhydian Roberts.
 Ellen was delighted to join a selection of Wales’ most recognised sopranos in S4C special 10 Diva, which aired at the beginning of the year.

 "Soprano Ellen Williams effortlessly renders the lyrical songs" - The Guardian (2015)